New Flexible Pathways

 Corporate Finance

-• The candidate will understand how an organization optimizes its corporate finance decisions based on its business objectives.
+• Corporate Finance: Understand how an organization optimizes its corporate finance decisions based on its business objectives.

-• The candidate will understand how to gauge an organization’s performance through an evaluation of its financial reports.
+• Financial Statement Analysis: Gauge an organization’s performance through an evaluation of its financial reports.

-• The candidate will understand how managerial accounting and operational processes impact an organization’s performance evaluation and decision making.
+• Managerial Accounting and Operational Excellence: Understand how managerial accounting and operational processes impact an organization’s performance evaluation and decision making.

-• The candidate will understand the application of evolving quantitative methods and technologies that help to manage the business.
+• Evolving Quantitative Methods and Technologies: Understand the appropriate application of evolving quantitative methods and technologies that help to manage the business.

 CP 311